meyfa/influxdb-unsupported-mwe/README.md

 The final step will start the test app attached to the console.
 There will be output documenting the process.

-First, the app will wait 20 seconds for InfluxDB to come online.
+First, the app will wait until InfluxDB has come online.
-Then, it will perform a query, which will fail.
+Then, it will perform a query, which will fail (topic of the issue).

 Note that there is no need to provide your own InfluxDB instance;
 there is one included in docker-compose.yml specifically for this demonstration.

 ## Fixing the problem